telerik/maui-docs/controls/autocomplete/templates/overview.md

 ## Overview

-If the default templates of the control do not suit your needs, you can easily define a custom template.
+If the default templates of the control do not suit your needs, you can define a custom template.
 The available templates for customizing are:

-* `NoResultsTemplate`(`DataTemplate`)&mdash;Defines the template visualised when there are no suggestions found.
+* `NoResultsTemplate`(`DataTemplate`)&mdash;Defines the template visualized when there are no suggestions found.
 * `ShowMoreTemplate`(`DataTemplate`) for Tokens Support&mdash;Defines the template used to create show more view when `DisplayMore="Tokens"`.
 * `LoadingTemplate`(`DataTemplate`) for [Remote Search]({%slug autocomplete-remote-search%}) functionality&mdash;Defines the loading message in `RemoteSearch state`.
-* `TokensTemplate`(`DataTemplate`) for [Tokens Support]({%slug autocomplete-tokens-support%})&mdash;Defines the template used to vizualize the tokens.
+* `TokensTemplate`(`DataTemplate`) for [Tokens Support]({%slug autocomplete-tokens-support%})&mdash;Defines the template used to visualize the tokens.
 * `SuggestionItemTemplate`(`DataTemplate`)&mdash;Defines the template that will be used to create each of the suggestions.
 * `SuggestionViewTemplate`(`DataTemplate`)&mdash;Defines the template used to visualize the filtered items.